-Survivors have the option of seeking help at a medical facility that provides specialized sexual assault survivor care.
-These programs, called Sexual Assault Nurse Examiner (SANE) programs or Forensic Nurse Examiner (FNE) programs, employ specially trained nurses who can work with you to document the assault and make sure you are okay.
-They can also work with you to collect evidence, if you would like.
+Survivors have the option of seeking support at a medical facility that provides specialized sexual assault survivor care, such as the Sexual Assault Nurse Examiner (SANE) program or Forensic Nurse Examiner (FNE) program.
+These programs use specially trained nurses who work with you to make sure you are okay.
+If you want, they can also work with you to document the assault and collect forensic evidence.

 A little more information about seeking medical care after a sexual assault:

-The specialty sexual assault medical care programs are called Sexual Assault Nurse Examiner (SANE) programs or Forensic Nursing (FNE) programs.
+Specialty sexual assault medical care programs are called Sexual Assault Nurse Examiner (SANE) programs or Forensic Nurse Examiner (FNE) programs.

-They employ specially trained nurses who can work with you and make sure you are okay, as well as collect evidence if you would like.
-Nurses in these programs are trained to understand the difficulty survivors can have seeking help, and they understand the effects such a traumatic experience can have.
-You can speak with them confidentially about what happened and talk with them about your options and how they can help.
+SANE and FNE nurses work with you, make sure you are okay, and can collect evidence, if you would like.
+Nurses in these programs are trained to understand the difficulties survivors experience.
+They understand it can be difficult for survivors seek help and the effects sexual assault can have on a person.
+You can speak with them confidentially about what happened and next steps.

-The exam is called a medical forensic exam (MFE), but you may know it as a rape kit.
+The exam itself is called a medical forensic exam (MFE), but you may know it as a “rape kit”.

 The SANE or FNE will explain the MFE process to you as well as your reporting options.

 Depending on the SANE or FNE program you visit, you may also speak with a social worker and/or a confidential community–based sexual assault victim advocate.
-There is no requirement you speak with these additional people; they are there to help and support you in any way that feels good for you.
-Once you decide what you want to do, you will sign a consent form, identifying which reporting option you want and whether you want the evidence collected during the exam sent for testing at a crime lab.
-You may also have to sign some other general consent for service forms per each hospital’s policies.
+They are there to help and support you.
+You are not required to speak to them.
+It is completely your choice.
+Once you decide on a reporting option, you will sign a consent form, identify the reporting option you want, and if you want evidence collected during the exam.
+You may also have to sign additional general consent for service forms depending on the hospital’s policies.

-This process can take a few hours and it moves at a pace that is comfortable to you.
-The nurse will explain each step to you before they do it, and you can agree to or decline any part of the exam you don’t like.
-The evidence collected is stored in an envelope (a “kit” or “sexual assault evidence collection kit”) and given to the police.
-Whether the police get your contact information is determined by the type of report you choose, detailed below.
+The MFE can take a few hours and goes as fast or slow as you need.
+The nurse will explain each step to you before they do it.
+You can decline any part of the exam you don’t want to do.
+The evidence collected is stored in an envelope (a “kit” or “sexual assault evidence collection kit”).
+It is optional to add your name to the evidence.
+Afterwards, the evidence is sent to the police.

-If you seek medical care, do not have evidence collected, and do not report to the police, then it is likely your insurance provider will be billed for the cost of your medical care if you have insurance.
+If you seek medical care after a sexual assault, but do not have evidence collected and do not report to the police, then it is likely your insurance provider will be billed for the cost of your medical care.
 If you do not have insurance, you can work with your medical provider to set up a payment plan or work with your victim advocate to identify other possible funding sources.